Board of Trustees

 Hannah Richman is the Director of Real Estate for KIPP: NJ.
 KIPP: NJ is a growing network of KIPP charter schools that offers a free, college preparatory education to students in eight schools in Newark and Camden, New Jersey.
 Hannah is responsible for board development, as well as leasing, acquiring, financing, renovating, and constructing facilities.
 Prior to her real estate work, she served as CFO and Development Director for the network of schools.
 Before joining KIPP: NJ, she served as the Director for Charter School Development in the Massachusetts Department of Education's Charter Schools Office, where she authored a revised charter school application, managed the charter application process, and worked to assist the startup of successful charter schools throughout Massachusetts.
 After that, Hannah obtained her Master's Degree in Public Administration from New York University's Wagner School of Public Service, where she worked as a Research Assistant for Professors and education experts, Diane Ravitch and Joseph P. Viteritti.

 Hannah received her BA from Oberlin College, and served as a member of their Board of Trustees from 1995-1998.
 She received her MPA from New York University’s Wagner School of Public Service.
 She is a graduate of Leadership Newark.
 She currently serves on the Oberlin College President's Advisory Council.
 She joined the Bloomfield College Board of Trustees in 2009.
-She is Co-Chair of the Committee on Development, Public Affairs and Trusteeship, Chair of the Succession Planning Ad Hoc Committee, and member of the Executive Committee.
+She is Co-Chair of the Committee on Development, Public Affairs and Trusteeship and member of the Executive Committee.
+She also served as Chair of the Succession Planning Ad Hoc Committee.

 In addition to serving as President of Passaic County Community College, Dr. Rose serves in the capacity as adjunct professor at Rowan University in the Doctoral Program in Educational Leadership.
 He is an officer of the New Jersey Presidents’ Council, the New Jersey Association of Colleges and Universities, the United Way of Passaic County and the Passaic County Community College Foundation.